sisrfeng/pytorch.github.io/_get_started/pytorch.md

 ## Motivation

 Our philosophy on PyTorch has always been to keep flexibility and hackability our top priority, and performance as a close second.
 We strived for:

 1. High-Performance eager execution
 2. Pythonic internals
 3. Good abstractions for Distributed, Autodiff, Data loading, Accelerators, etc.

-Since we launched PyTorch in 2017, hardware accelerators (such as GPUs) have become ~15x faster in compute and about ~2x faster in the speed of memory access.
-So, to keep eager execution at high-performance, we've had to move substantial parts of PyTorch internals into C++.
+Since we launched PyTorch in 2017, hardware accelerators (such as GPUs)
+    have become ~15x faster in compute and about ~2x faster in the speed of memory access.
+So, to keep eager execution at high-performance, we've had to move substantial parts of ¿PyTorch internals into C++¿.
     Moving internals into C++ makes them less hackable and increases the barrier of entry for code contributions.

 From day one, we knew the performance limits of eager execution.
-In July 2017, we started our first research project into developing a Compiler for PyTorch.
+In July 2017,
+    we started our first research project into developing a Compiler for PyTorch.
     The compiler needed to make a PyTorch program fast, but not at the cost of the PyTorch experience.
 Our key criteria was to preserve certain kinds of flexibility -- support for dynamic shapes and dynamic programs which researchers use in various stages of exploration.

 <p>
 <img src="/assets/images/pytorch-2.0-img3.gif" width="90%">